TejaswaniGurram/Teju/README.md

 # Teju
-This is my git .My repositiry
+This is my git. <br> My repositiry